 Description

-Mammillaria beneckei is a small cactus with green to greenish-brown stems with areoles at the tip of the tubercles, each bearing a cluster of spines.
-Initially growing solitary, it forms a large clump up to 20 inches (50 cm) or more in diameter over time.
+Mammillaria beneckei is a small cactus with green to greenish-brown stems covered with broadly conical tubercles.
+Initially growing solitary, it forms a large clump up to 20 inches (50 cm) in diameter or more over time.
 The stems are depressed spherical to short cylindrical and can grow up to 4 inches (10 cm) tall and 2.8 inches (7 cm) in diameter.
-The tubercles are soft, broadly conical, and often tinged with reddish or purple.
-The axils are covered with a bit of wool and sparse bristles.
-Each areole bears 2 to 6 central and 12 to 15 radial spines.
+The tubercles are soft, broadly conical, often tinged with reddish or purple.
+Each tubercle has an areole with a cluster of spines at its tip.
+The axils of the tubercles are covered with a bit of wool and sparse bristles.
+The areoles bear 2 to 6 central and 12 to 15 radial spines.
 The central spines are brown or black, usually hooked, measuring up to 0.5 inches (1.2 cm) long, while the radial spines are needle-like, white or yellow with a dark tip, measuring up to 0.3 inches (0.8 cm) long.

 In spring, Mammillaria beneckei produces fragrant, funnel-shaped flowers with petals in various shades of yellow to almost orange.
 They can reach up to 1.2 inches (3 cm) in length and are nearly equal in diameter.
 The fruits are red, club-shaped, and contain dark brown seeds.